 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your family’s needs.

 Cancer treatment can be expensive.
-It is often a big source of stress and anxiety for families dealing with a cancer diagnosis.
+It is often a source of stress and anxiety for families dealing with a cancer diagnosis.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their child’s care.
 Families are encouraged to talk about financial concerns with a member of their health care team.
 Learn more about managing financial considerations, in a separate part of this website.

 Caring for a child with cancer

-Family members and friends often play an important role in taking care of a child with cancer.
+Family members and friends often play an important role in taking care of a child or adolescent with cancer.
 This is called being a caregiver.
 As a parent or guardian, you are the primary caregiver for your child.
 However, friends and family members can give your family valuable support, even if they live far away.

 When your child has cancer, you may have an additional range of responsibilities.
 These may include giving medications or managing symptoms and side effects.
 However, it is important to seek help from others.
 Below are some of the responsibilities your family or friends could help with:

 Assisting with meals or household chores

 Learn more about caregiving.